 Oh!
 Also, speaking from a metabolic perspective, it's important to note that every body is soo different.
 What works for your friend, may not work as well for you.
 You may have certain food sensitivities, allergies, reactions etc. so that's why I don't really believe that a "one diet fits all" plan exists.

-While I don't focus on one specific diet (i.e - keto, vegan, gluten-free, etc) in particular, you can expect to see a variation of these types of recipes as I try to utilize the most nutrient-dense and healthy ingredients as possible, with a goal of decreasing added sugars as much as possible.
+While I don't strictly focus on one specific diet in particular, you can expect to see a variation of the traditional ketogenic diet, focusing on lower carb/healthy fat recipes.
+I say “variation” because I like to limit dairy as much as possible, eat plenty of veggies and greens and I do not consume the traditional amount of red meats that a strict keto person would.
+As an example, I love the books Keto-tarian and Gunius Life by Max Lugavere, as well as his overall nutrition perspective.
+I try to utilize the most nutrient-dense and healthy ingredients as possible, with a goal of decreasing added sugars as much as possible.
 I believe that optimal health starts with nourishing your body with whole, natural foods.
 This not only serves as a preventative measure in disease and illness, it makes you feel like this.
 Seriously.

 Here are some tips for you to consider:

 – Being healthy isn’t all or nothing.
-It can be simple.
 There’s no need to over-complicate things by tirelessly counting calories, weighing out your food, etc. While this can be a great learning tool in helping understand portion control, it's more important that you stick to the basics by choosing foods that come straight from the earth, minimizing as many packaged/artificial items as possible.

 – It’s not all about food —take a day for yourself every once in a while to go do something you enjoy.

-– When it comes to reading labels, concentrate on the ingredients lists.
+– When it comes to reading labels, concentrate on the ingredient lists.
 You wanna be able to pronounce all ingredients listed and choose packaged items with the fewest amount of ingredients possible.

 – Load your plate with all the colors that veggies provide!